pkiehl2002/2022_MIP_280A4_final_project/report.md

 ```
 conda install -c bioconda quast
 quast.py scaffolds.fasta -o scaffolds_stats
+head scaffolds_stats
 ```

-The N50 is 5,045,338.
+The N50 is 5,045,338 and the L50 is 1.
 More calculations can be found in additional_information.md.

 ## Step 6: BLAST